alinaitkin/TrackMaven.github.io/content/using-bower.md

 ## Drawbacks

-The drawbacks of Bower are few and far between but one of the major issues we had in using Bower was the lack of adoption with some third-party libraries.
+The drawbacks of Bower are few and far between, but one of the major issues we had in using Bower was the lack of adoption with some third-party libraries.
 It takes a non-trivial effort to make your library compatible with Bower and some just haven't taken the time.
 Adding these libraries to our automated build process took quite the effort, but in the long run it was worth it.

 ### Dealing with the drawbacks

 One of the biggest headaches we ran into with using Bower was the lack of consistency within the bower packages themselves.
-This is okay if you are just using the third-party libraries directly in your HTML, but at TrackMaven we wanted to concatenate and minify our javascript libraries.
+This is okay if you are just using the third-party libraries directly in your HTML, but at TrackMaven we wanted to concatenate and minify our JavaScript libraries.
 At TrackMaven, we use [Gulp.js](http://gulpjs.com/) as our build system, and after some research we found a Gulp package that allowed us to deal with our Bower packages.
 [Gulp-Bower-Files](https://www.npmjs.org/package/gulp-bower-files) gives your Gulp process an ability to interact with your installed Bower packages.
 With a small addition to our `bower.json` file we can tell Gulp-Bower-Files what file should be used for what Bower package.
 This removes a huge headache from using Bower.
 Below is an excerpt from our `bower.json` file to show what I mean:

 ```
 "overrides": {